mtkp/recipe-hub/README.md

 ### About
 Created by Matt Kipps.
-Originally concept was a git/GitHub for recipes (hence the name and many design influences).
+Originally concept was a git/GitHub for recipes (hence the name and design influence).